Woman Lake Chain, Minnesota, USA

 - Statistics / Weather / Helpful Links

 Looking for Woman Lake Chain cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 The Woman Lake Chain in northwest Minnesota includes four lakes and covers 5,502 acres.
 Sprawling across Cass County slightly south of the Chippewa National Forest, the chain is set against the backdrop of some of Minnesota’s most beautiful countryside.
 With thousands of acres of water for boating, swimming and fishing, the Woman Lake Chain is sure to become a favorite with outdoor enthusiasts as well as families looking for an “up north” getaway.